open-meteo/typescript-omfiles/README.md

 The repository is structured as:

 1. **file-format-wasm**: WebAssembly bindings for the OmFileFormat C library
-2. **omfiles-js**: JavaScript/TypeScript API for working with OmFile data
+2. **file-reader**: JavaScript/TypeScript API for working with OmFile data

 ## Features